Announcement

 • this event means team activation

-• this directory domain is trying to send qualified leads
+• this directory is trying to send qualified clicks

-• this project should not use the same activation definition as the app
+• this project should not reuse the app’s activation definition

 Now it can do that at two levels:

-• portfolio context for the shared system across surfaces
+• portfolio context for the shared system across related projects and surfaces

 The self-improving project context loop saves durable product truth and skips stale noise